-Many martial arts have been seriously dumbed down for political and social reasons as well as sport.
+Many traditional martial arts have been seriously dumbed down from their original philosophical, spiritual and combat emphasis for political and social reasons and also for conversion into sport.
 I aim through BunkaiJutsu.com to help serious martial artists attain a deeper and more holistic understanding of traditional martial arts, so that they can get more from their art/training and can make more informed decisions about the path they choose to follow.

 Although there are many different arts (and I don’t claim to know everything about all of them), it is mainly the physical techniques that differ; the fundamental principles and goals are more or less the same.

 You’ll find a list of categories in the right hand column to help you find your way around whatever is your particular area of interest.
 There are videos & articles about practical applications, psychology of conflict, philosophy, self development, improving your basic techniques, history, modern reality based self protection, interviews, book/equipment reviews and more.

 Health (and natural movement)